The NHS’s “Therapeutic Orphans” and Why No One Is Talking About Them

 “Sometimes, when people find out,” she says, “they either reduce their medication or stop taking it altogether.”

-Pregnant women are scrutinized heavily, even by doctors
+Pregnant women are scrutinized heavily

 A different survey of 503 women found that 68% stopped taking antidepressants or anxiolytics before or during pregnancy, again commonly out of fear of fetal harm.
 Many, however, cited social and medical pressure.
 Like ASMs, antidepressants or anxiolytics are not medicines that you should abruptly stop taking; sudden withdrawal can lead to “brain zaps” that feel like electrical shocks in your head, insomnia, flu-like symptoms, delirium, suicidal thoughts, and – of course – anxiety and depression.